The Centre for Alternative Technology (CAT) was founded in 1973 on the site of the disused Llwyngwern slate quarry near Machynlleth, in Mid Wales.

 In 1974, The Duke of Edinburgh visited CAT.
 After his visit, some members of staff suggested turning part of the site into a Visitor Centre, a permanent exhibition to explain CAT's work and generate interest in alternative technology.
 It opened to the public in 1975.

-Since then, CAT has grown to become Europe's leading eco-centre, receiving around 65,000 visitors every year, who come to learn about our work.
+Since then, CAT has grown to become Europe's leading eco-centre, receiving tens of thousands of visitors every year, who come to learn about our work.
 We also host schools visits, run short courses and postgraduate degrees and continue to research new approaches to environmental challenges through our flagship Zero Carbon Britain project.

 The Centre is constantly changing and adapting.
 We continue to produce exciting new projects, schemes and ideas, building on over three decades of knowledge and experience.